nebiolabs/VarSkip/README.md

 The files in this repository can be used with analyis methods designed for other multiplex designs (e.g. [ARTIC](https://artic.network/ncov-2019)).
 To avoid miscalling or masking variants in priming regions, it's important to use primer coordinates that match the primers used during amplification (e.g. do not use ARTICv3 primer files with VarSkip).

+The same information is presented in multiple formats for convenience.
+Most workflows should use [neb_vss1a.primer.bed](https://github.com/nebiolabs/VarSkip/blob/main/neb_vss1a.primer.bed).

 Analysis methods known to work:
  - [galaxy ARTIC](https://usegalaxy.eu/u/sars-cov2-bot/w/covid-19-variation-analysis-on-artic-pe-data-3)
  - [viralrecon](https://nf-co.re/viralrecon) (tested with illumina data)